microsoft/vscode-wiki/How-to-Contribute.md

 **Troubleshooting:**

+- Make sure that the path to your local clone of the repo does not contain spaces.
 - **Windows:** If you have installed Visual Studio 2017 as your build tool, you need to open **x64 Native Tools Command Prompt for VS 2017**.
 Do not confuse it with *VS2015 x64 Native Tools Command Prompt*, if installed.
 - **Linux:** You may hit a ENOSPC error when running the build.
 To get around this follow instructions in the [Common Questions](https://code.visualstudio.com/docs/setup/linux#_common-questions).